Best Nearly New Car Deals - November 2023

 A nearly new car is one that has been registered by a dealer with the DVLA so it has been assigned a registration number.
 This is different to buying a brand new car where it’s only registered when you buy it.

-There are various reasons why a dealer might have a nearly new car for sale, but the most common is to boost their sales figures at the end of a month or quarter to meet their target set by the manufacturer, which earns the dealer a bonus.
-Most dealers know they can easily sell nearly new cars, hence why most nearly new cars are the most popular models and versions, in other words, those in demand.
+There are various reasons why a dealer might have a nearly new car for sale.
+The most common is that it was registered to boost their sales figures at the end of a month or quarter to meet the target set by the manufacturer, which earns the dealer a bonus.
+Most dealers know they can easily sell nearly new cars, hence why most nearly new cars are the most popular models and versions.
+In other words, nearly new cars are the most in demand, so if you see a car advertised that you like the look of, it's best to act quickly to snap up a deal.

-There is no age limit on what can be described as a nearly new car, but almost all will be less than six months old and have less than 200 miles on the odometer.
+There is no age limit on what can be described as a nearly new car, but almost all will be less than a year old and have fewer than 1000 miles on the odometer, but we've seen cars registered three or four years ago with fewer than 50 miles on the clock.
 Some dealers will also describe a nearly-new car as 'pre-reg' an ‘ex-demo’ or ‘delivery miles only’.
 If it has a V5C logbook, it’s been registered and cannot be advertised or described as new.

 Is a nearly new car still essentially a 'new' car?

 No is the straight answer.
-Because it’s been registered by the dealer, so the clock has started to tick on the warranty and when its first MoT will be due.
+Because it’s been registered by the dealer, the clock has started to tick on the warranty and when the car's first MoT will be due.
 When you buy a nearly-new car, your name will go down as the second owner on the V5C logbook document, so any subsequent buyer will also know you were not the first registered keeper.

 The biggest impact this has for you is when you come to sell, as many buyers prefer a one-owner history on cars up to around four years old.
 However, you can offset this by paying less for a nearly new car that’s identical in every other way to a brand new one.